Mastersam07/pub-studio/README.md

 - **View Dependencies**: Displays all project dependencies.
 Right-click on a dependency to update or remove it.
 - **View Dev Dependencies**: Displays all dev dependencies.
 Right-click on a dev dependency to update or remove it.

+#### Nested Workspaces
+- **Workspace-Specific Management**: Manage scripts, actions, dependencies, and dev dependencies for each nested workspace individually.
+- **Unified View**: All nested workspaces are displayed under a unified view in the Pub Studio sidebar, allowing for easy navigation and management.

 ## Commands

 Pub Studio provides several commands accessible from the command palette (`Cmd+Shift+P` or `Ctrl+Shift+P`):